 Let’s dive in.

 In the modern data center, technology advances at breakneck speeds.

-Because of such rapid advances, when and how to sell old computers, servers, and CPUs becomes more and more complicated.
+Because of such rapid advances, when and how to sell old computers can be complicated.

 Today, however, rapidly increasing hardware demands imposed by ever-expanding internet-connected services has pushed the average server lifespan down to a short three years.
 Obviously, that’s not a long time.